 Structural reconciliation is also specific not just to a single domain but also to a particular technology, which is even more reason to consult widely and early, leveraging the experience of your implementation partners as well as your local business domain experts.

 We are now straying into some murky waters because, undoubtedly, the act of transformation – maybe consolidation of our discount codes as part of our migration tidy-up – could lead us to apply the wrong codes to some of our accounts if we have bugs in our ETL.
 On the other hand, it is also risks us confusing testing the migration with testing the solution.
 This I discussed in a previous blog.
-We may have consolidated and mapped as per the data spec we were given by the designers of the new system but the edge cases that real data throws up were not anticipated in that design or the design itself is flawed.
+We may have consolidated and mapped as per the data spec we were given by the designers of the new system, but the edge cases that real data throws up were not anticipated in that design, or the design itself is flawed.
 Here we need to invoke the DQR process to perform our root cause analysis.

 Isolating where the error lies in these cases is difficult but also essential to ascertain for both technical and commercial reasons.
 But this is the subject of a later blog in this series and first we need to look at the other testing that needs to be completed as part of the package of Data Migration tests.